Frequently Asked Questions

 The role of a psychologist is not to provide ready-made solutions or offer advice.
 Instead, it involves careful listening without judgment, creating an authentic and supportive environment that empowers individuals to become their own therapists.
 Through scientifically proven techniques, a psychologist helps clients better understand themselves, recognize difficulties, and acquire effective coping strategies, ultimately leading to a more satisfying and functional life.

-In the event that you are unable to attend a scheduled session, please notify your therapist at least 12 hours in advance.
-This courtesy allows for effective scheduling and ensures that you receive the support you need at a time that suits you best.
+If you are unable to attend a scheduled session, please let me know at least 24 hours in advance.
+This forethought facilitates scheduling and ensures that you receive the support you need at the right time.